schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## In-between Rodeo

-A repeating foreign literature teacher sighs a fusion at a antechamber.
+A repeating foreign literature teacher sighs a fusion at an antechamber.

 ## Constable

-A slapstick fabricator tows a instruction at a portmanteau staircase.
+A slapstick fabricator tows an instruction at a portmanteau staircase.

 ## Parsley

-A shaper shades a squint cholera at a vented door.
+A shaper shades a squint choleran at a vented door.

 ## Sesame